kirstydevlin1/recode-course/Week11/weather_app/README.md

 Nice.

-This is a 2 week project so please take time to understand the concepts.
+This is a 2-3 day project so please take time to understand the concepts.

 **DO:**
 * Take time to do the Codecademy tracks, and to read any recommended reading.